Wildlife Friendly Fencing

 Adjusting barbed fencing is especially important along parts of the fence most likely to be visited by wildlife such as:

-• fences between paddock trees or next to forests
+• Fences between paddock trees or next to forests

-• along creek lines and wetlands
+• Along creek lines and wetlands

-• near dens or nesting areas.
+• Near dens or nesting areas.

 • Tie bright or shiny materials to top and middle strands every 30cm along the fence, such as aluminium gardening tags, orange tape, white cable ties, cloth strips or old CDs.